 It is not unusual to use more than 30 keybindings, and at that point, it comes in handy having some extra ones available on your mouse.

-So on this list, we are looking at the best mice for MMO gaming.
+So on this list, we are looking at the best mice for MMOs and other macro heavy games.

 Our Top 3 Picks

 1. Asus ROG Spatha

 Specifications: 8200 DPI, 150 IPS, 30G acceleration, 2000HZ polling rate, wireless mode, 12 Programmable buttons, 3 zone RGB lighting.

 - Superb tracking

 - High quality build